clquwu/Cosmos-Music-Player/README.md

 Cosmos Music Player is a high-quality music player that supports both iCloud Drive synchronization and local storage, giving users flexibility in how they manage their music.
 The app is built and designed for the iOS and Apple ecosystem.

-A premium FLAC and MP3 music player for iOS with advanced features including dual storage options (iCloud/local), playlist management, artist information integration, and multi-language support.
+A premium FLAC, MP3, and WAV music player for iOS with advanced features including dual storage options (iCloud/local), playlist management, artist information integration, and multi-language support.

 ## Features ✨

 ### 🎧 Audio Playback
-- **High-Quality FLAC Support**: Native support for lossless FLAC audio files
+- **High-Quality Lossless Support**: Native support for lossless FLAC and WAV audio files, plus MP3
 - **Background Playback**: Continue listening while using other apps
 - **ReplayGain Support**: Automatic volume normalization for consistent listening experience
-- **Embedded Artwork**: Displays album art from FLAC / MP3 metadata
+- **Embedded Artwork**: Displays album art from FLAC, MP3, and WAV metadata
 - **Advanced Audio Engine**: Built with AVFoundation for optimal audio quality

 ### 📚 Music Library Management